Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The default value for a datetime field must conform to the pattern `YYYY-MM-DD HH:MM:SS` or `now`.
 You can either set a certain value or use `now` to specify the current timestamp.
 * The default value for a date field must conform to the pattern `YYYY-MM-DD` or `now`.
 You can either set a certain value or use `now` to specify today.
 * The default value for a time field must conform to the pattern `HH:MM:SS` or `now`.
 You can either set a certain value or use `now` to specify the current moment.
-* Date fields are deprecated.
-Use a datetime field with `components = DATE` instead.
-* Time fields are deprecated.
-Use a datetime field with `components = TIME` instead.
 * Time fields may not act as start/end date.

 #### Upload fields